What is a Base layer?

 “Brilliant bit of kit, which I’ll use on all company and personal trips in future”

 From BAM founder, David Gordon:

-Merino Wool is often touted as the best for baselayers, it is a great product but many wearers raise concerns due to the itchy nature on the more cheaper options, while Merino trumps cotton for moisture wicking (cotton just likes to draw it in and make you damp and then smell which isn’t nice at the best of times) bamboo excels in being much softer as well as keeping you dry being 3-4 times more absorbent as cotton.
-The nature of bamboo makes it very absorbent and effectively wicks moisture away from the skin and because it is very breathable allowing you to stay cool or warmer on colder days when needed.
+Merino Wool is often touted as the best for base layers, it is a great product but many wearers raise concerns due to the itchy nature on the more cheaper options, while Merino trumps cotton for moisture managing (cotton just likes to draw it in and make you damp and then smell which isn’t nice at the best of times) bamboo excels in being much softer as well as keeping you dry being 3-4 times more absorbent as cotton.
+The nature of bamboo makes it very absorbent and effectively manages moisture away from the skin and because it is very breathable allowing you to stay cool or warmer on colder days when needed.

 Synthetic materials are also well regarded but if you, like us also care about your environment then nothing beats naturally grown bamboo.
 Bamboo also has many other benefits which you can see here